Witiko/doctoral-thesis/main.md

 #### Results

-We showed that our bitwise approximation was more than 20× faster than the cosine similarity.
-We also showed that our approximation was within 2\% accuracy of the cosine similarity on the English word analogy task.
+We showed that our bitwise approximation can be more than 20× faster than the float arithmetic and we also showed that our approximation was within 2\% accuracy of the cosine similarity on the English word analogy task, see Figure~\vref{fig:quantized-token-embeddings-with-fast-bitwise-arithmetic}.
 This shows that quantized token embeddings can be used for fast structural and semantic matching.

+ /figures/word2bits-speed.tex

 #### Future Work